 This article is a guide to learning and development (L&D).
 We will break down what it is and what you need to consider when you design your strategy.
 We will also look at the benefits of implementing an effective L&D policy in your company.

 L&D has become an integral part of most business strategies.
-At its heart, it is a systematic process designed to improve and develop the skills and competencies of employees for the good of the company.
+At its heart, it is a systematic process designed to improve and develop employees skills, competencies and knowledge for the good of the company.
 An effective strategy also aims to cultivate a culture of shared learning and motivates employees to perform better.

 Let’s start with a couple of basic definitions: